-Online Service.
-Irish Citizens who are over 18yrs, and have previously held an Irish Passport, can now apply for their Passport Book and/or Passport Card online.
-To see if you are eligible, please visit www.dfa.ie/passportonline
+Irish citizens who have previously held an Irish Passport can now apply for their Passport Book and/or Card online.

 Please note that USD fees for passports are regularly updated to keep in line with the Euro fees charged by the Passport Office in Ireland.
 Please also note that from 11th April 2011, fees also apply to persons aged 65 and over.

 - Standard 10 Year: Available only to those aged 18 years and older: $120*

 - Large 10 Year: Available on request to very frequent travellers aged 18 years and older: $150*

 - Standard 5 Year: Issued to Children Under 18 years: $65*

 - Emergency Travel Document (ETC) : Only intended for people who have lost their passport, or who have had their passport stolen, and must urgently travel to Ireland: $35

 - Temporary Passport: Restrictions Apply, please see our checklist: $35

 *Please note postage fees are included in the above amounts and all newly issued passports will be returned via FedEx with an adult signature required.